The Papua Insects Foundation

 Because traveling to and in New Guinea is no longer exclusive for the very fortunate and rich explorers anymore, since cruises and airlines are frequently visiting the larger cities, it has become impossible to keep up a complete list of modern expeditions and visits from entomologists.
 Tourists and collectors will have taken the opportunity to collect butterflies and other insects for their collections.
 However, modern scientific inventories are not much undertaken yet in Papua.

 From the late 1970's the missionary Henk van Mastrigt has been (and still is) active with collecting in the area.
 His enormous collection is in Jayapura and comprises all families of Lepidoptera with species from mostly the northeastern part of Papua (Mamberamo, Jayapura, Baliem Valley, Star Mountains, etc.).
 His specialization in the genus Delias (Pieridae) has lead to many scientific publications with many new (sub)species.
-Through his enthusiastic and experienced guidance it was possible to held three recent expeditions with scientists from The Netherlands.
+Through his enthusiastic and experienced guidance it was possible to held five recent expeditions with scientists from The Netherlands.

 In 1993 an expedition was undertaken for 8 weeks to the Baliem Valley, the Birdshead Peninsula, Wandammen Peninsula, Roon and Biak (R. de Vos, A.J. de Boer and A.L.M.
 Rutten).